Tire Size Calculator

 Note that tires have many additional marks or codes, such as the DOT code.

 DOT code: the DOT code is a required code in the United States that specifies the company, factory, batch, mold, and date of production of the tire.
 The date of production of a tire is particularly important, and is specified with 2 digits for the week of the year, and 2 digits for the year.
-For example, the code "1321" in the figure above means that the tire was produced on the 13th week of the year 2021.
+For example, the code "1324" in the figure above means that the tire was produced on the 13th week of the year 2024.
 When purchasing new tires, it may be important to note the date of production.
 Due to the aging of the rubber and other building materials, tires that were produced more than 10 years prior should not be used regardless of their conditions.
-The NHTSA recommends replacing tires every six years regardless of the number of miles driven.
+Some manufacturers recommend replacing tires every six years regardless of the number of miles driven.

 How is tire size calculated?